-Your Miranda Rights
+Miranda Rights Explained

-- You have the right to remain silent;
+- You have the right to remain silent.

-- Anything you say can be used against you in a court of law;
+- Anything you say can be used against you in a court of law.

-- You have the right to consult with a lawyer and have that lawyer present during the interrogation;
+- You have the right to consult with a lawyer, and you can have that lawyer present during the interrogation.

-- If you cannot afford a lawyer, one will be appointed to represent you;
+- If you cannot afford a lawyer, one will be appointed to represent you.

 Variations on Traditional Miranda Warnings

-Miranda Warnings Don't Always Apply
+Miranda Warnings Do Not Always Apply

-In another 2010 case, the U.S. Supreme Court refined the rules for police interrogations.
-In that case, the Court ruled that police did not have to give the suspect another Miranda warning, according to the Supreme Court.
-The Court decided that the Miranda warning from the previous interrogation remained in effect, thus the statements the suspect gave during the second interrogation constituted a waiver of his right to silence.
+The Supreme Court ruled that police did not have to give the suspect another Miranda warning.
+The court decided that the Miranda warning from the previous interrogation remained in effect.
+Thus, the statements the suspect gave during the second interrogation constituted a waiver of his right to silence.

-Failing to Provide a Miranda Warning
+Failure to Provide a Miranda Warning

 Physical and Psychological Intimidation

-Discuss Your Questions About Miranda Warnings and Police Questioning with an Attorney
+Discuss Your Questions About Miranda Warnings and Police Questioning With an Attorney